Home

 • Maximize the effectiveness of the Fellow in the classroom

-• Work closely (plan assignments, mentor) with assigned Graduate Students starting in May, 2007
+• Work closely (plan assignments, mentor) with assigned Graduate Students starting in the summer before they enter the classroom

-• Participate in Weeklong Summer Environmental Science Content Institute (5 days; 8 hours/day)
+• Participate in the week-long Summer Environmental Science Content Institute (5 days; 8 hours/day)

 • Integrate Environmental Sciences/Watershed Sciences into your curriculum where appropriate